 This is our 2nd Community Post, you can read Community Post #1 here

 We really enjoyed the Sobo Mile Live Facebook community broadcast which was put together by Gordon Fong, we have linked to the video here so why not go and take a look on Facebook and whilst you are there follow the Sobo Mile, you may also want to take a look at his website Southbourne Groove.
-We like it because we are still on the front page.
-Thanks, Gordon.
+We like it because we are still on the front page, recognition at last for this Southbourne Duo, Thanks, Gordon.

 Boris Johnson the UK PM cited four occasions, where leaving the house would be permissible:

 1) Shopping for basic necessities, which should be done as infrequently as possible;

 2) Brief outdoor exercise once daily, alone or with members of one’s own household;

 3) Seeking medical attention;

 4) Travelling to work, if absolutely necessary and only when impossible to complete at home.

 To help you all remember we have included the following youtube video to act as an earworm just in case you forget the conditions we are all following for the next 3 weeks at least.